 It also posts journal entries regularly in all ledger accounts and then prepares for a proper trial balance.

-Some of the disadvantages of the double entry system include having a compensatory error which is difficult to find out in this system, the system that needs a lot of clerical labour and that it is hard to find all errors have been recorded in books.
+Some of the disadvantages of the double entry system include having a compensatory error that is difficult to find out in this system, the system that needs a lot of clerical labor and that it is hard to find all errors have been recorded in books.

-It is also smart to disclose the information which is not recorded in any journal.
+It is also smart to disclose the information which not record in any journal.

 4. How can entries in an account be adjusted effectively?

-To adjust entries in every account, you can easily sort the entries in four categories.
+To adjust entries in every account, you can easily sort the entries into four categories.

 Second is deferred revenues where the money has been received in advance of being earned or paid.

 Cash flow statements are about generating cash and using them throughout the year.
-There are several activities involved in cash flow.
+There are several activities involve in cash flow.

-It includes operating activities which are basically business activities accounting to cash, investing activities which are related to sales, purchase and equipment or property, financial activities such as purchasing stocks and bonds, supplemental information such as exchanging financial items that don’t involve any cash.
+It includes operating activities which are business activities accounting to cash, investing activities that are related to sales, purchase and equipment or property, financial activities such as purchasing stocks and bonds, supplemental information such as exchanging financial items that don’t involve any cash.